SEAD Study Finds Super-Efficient Air Conditioners Could Avoid More Than 100 Power Plants

 The report estimates the total amount of energy that could be saved in each country and for all of the studied countries combined.
 The 11 economies studied include those currently dominating the sales of room

-The study’s landmark findings could have a significant impact on energy efficiency strategies for countries such as India and China as they attempt to cope with the impacts of rapidly increasing electricity demand and the capacity required to meet that demand and address peak load issues.
+The study’s landmark findings could have a significant impact on energy efficiency strategies for countries such as India and as they attempt to cope with the impacts of rapidly increasing electricity demand and the capacity required to meet that demand and address peak load issues.

 “This study shows that the deployment of more efficient air conditioners can save about the same amount of electricity by 2020 as will be generated from renewable sources such as wind and solar,” says Lawrence Berkeley Laboratory scientist Nihar Shah, the report’s lead author.
 “So policies to promote more efficient air conditioning